 What is a good salary expectation for a fresher?

 A good salary expectation for a fresher depends on the industry, location, and company size.
 Research entry-level salaries in your field using resources like AmbitionBox.
-Consider cost of living adjustments.
+Consider cost-of-living adjustments.
 Typically, aim for a range that’s slightly above the average for your position and location.

 How to negotiate salary expectations?